Viewing Maptitude Online Maps

 Changing the Map Scale and Location

-Maptitude Online offers a number of different ways for you to display a location of interest including manually zooming and panning, setting the map scale so that all features in a layer are visible, or searching for a specific location of interest.
+Maptitude Online offers a number of different ways for you to display a location of interest including manually zooming and panning, setting the map scale so that all features in a layer are visible, zooming to your location, or searching for a specific location of interest.

 To Manually Move Around a Map